 Program Grant applicants in the 2015 round for funding commencing in 2017

 The Program Grant rule that specifies Program Grant Chief Investigators are not permitted to hold or apply for more than one Project Grant is long standing policy and has not changed.
-To ensure all applicants are aware of Chief Investigators’ current Project Grant commitments, NHMRC requires Program Grant applicants in the current round to complete the Project Grant Relinquishment Agreement form.
-However, successful applicants will not be required to relinquish Project Grants, but will be permitted to submit a grant variation request for the nominated Project Grants they are no longer eligible to hold.
+To ensure all applicants are aware of Chief Investigators’ current Project Grant commitments, NHMRC requires Program Grant applicants in the current round to complete the Project Grant Variation Agreement form.
+Successful applicants will not be required to relinquish Project Grants, but will be permitted to submit a grant variation request for the nominated Project Grants they are no longer eligible to hold.

 Program Grants awarded in 2014 for funding commencing in 2016